- 1 What Is a Dedicated Development Team?

-- Business Analysts (BA) are responsible for setting goals, analyzing and documenting core processes, and making sure that everything is aimed at achieving business goals.
-In some of our projects at SPD Group, our partners delegate the right to be Product Owners on the side of the outsourced development team to our Business Analysts.
-This allows our partners to delegate the creation of project requirements of a business solution to a dedicated team, setting only high-level business goals.
+- Business Analysts (BA) are responsible for setting goals, analyzing and documenting core processes, and making sure that everything is aimed at achieving the set business goals.
+In some of SPD Group’s projects, our partners delegate the right to be Product Owners to our dedicated development team our Business Analysts.
+This allows our partners to delegate the creation of project requirements for their solutions to our dedicated team.
+Therefore, they set only high-level business goals.

 - Designers are in charge of how the product will look and how users will interact with it.

-- Quality Assurance Engineers (QA) are testing the product and making sure it meets set requirements.
+- Quality Assurance Engineers (QA) are testing the product to make sure it meets set requirements.

 Other important roles that could be required in a project:

-- Tech Lead is often the most skilled among software engineers in a team that drives the development process and is responsible for the technical decisions of the team.
+- Tech Lead is often the most skilled among the software engineers in the development team.
+They are responsible for the technical decision-making on the part of the team.

-- The Team Lead is also a technical expert but with a focus on the management process.
+- The Team Lead is a technical expert too, but with a focus on the management process.

-- Solution Architect is building architectural solutions for all teams of the project to follow.
-This expert is overseeing the entire process.
+- Solution Architect creates architecture solutions for all the teams, involved in implementing the project.
+This expert oversees the entire development process.

 Local product development teams

 Having your entire team in-house is a great option.
-There is a great chance that most of your team members will speak the same language, have similar backgrounds and beliefs.
-This cultural fit is definitely a plus for a project and will help new people integrate faster into your processes.
+There is a great chance that most of your team members will speak the same language and have similar backgrounds and beliefs.
+This cultural fit is definitely a plus for a project.
+It will help newcomers integrate faster into your processes.

-The second main advantage is that having the entire team available on-site helps to connect everyone better, reduce misunderstandings and solve unconstructive conflicts fast, or even prevent them.
-All the changes and adjustments to the projects can be done faster because everyone is not only in the same time zone but also often in the same office.
+The second main advantage is that having the entire team available on-site helps connect everyone better, reduce misunderstandings, and solve any possible conflicts more quickly, or even prevent them.
+All the changes and adjustments to the projects can be made faster because everyone is not only in the same time zone but also often in the same office.

-Among the drawbacks is the fact that the cost of an in-house team is much higher than collaboration with an outsourcing company because you don’t only need to pay salaries, but also your cost expenses will include overhead salaries, benefits, training costs, etc.
+Among the drawbacks is the fact that the cost of an in-house team is much higher than that of cooperation with an outsourcing company: you don’t only need to pay salaries, but your expenses also include overhead salaries, benefits, training costs, and more.

-The IT industry is evolving very rapidly, the scope of your project might change according to the market demand, but not all of your current experts are ready, willing, and able to upgrade their skill sets quickly or change their professional focus.
-The solution is to hire a development team of more proficient local talent with the required skills, but they can ask for a higher price.
-Your budget is limited, so this option will only work to a certain extent.
-Also, keep in mind that there is a tendency in the USA and Europe for top experts to switch companies due to high demand and better money offerings.
-So, you will be always in danger of losing your full-stack development team member, for example, during a crucial stage of a project.
+The IT industry is evolving very rapidly.
+The scope of your project may change in response to the market demand, but not all of your current employees may be ready, willing, or able to upgrade their skill sets quickly or change their professional focus.
+The solution would be to hire a development team of more proficient local talent with the required skills, but unfortunately, they can cost more.
+If you have budget constraints, this option can be practicable only to a certain extent.
+Also, keep in mind that there is a tendency in the US and Europe for top experts to change companies due to the high demand and better wages.
+So, you will always be in danger of losing a key team member during a crucial stage of your project’s implementation.
 Who needs that to happen?
 Additionally, it may be hard to keep your team up-to-date with the required people without having a big pool of experts in-house.

-There is an option of hiring software developers as separate freelance experts, but you will still have hiring hassle, a limited pool of experts, and the possibility of long-term relationships will be uncertain.
-With freelance, you will usually receive just an implementer team and not active participants of your business processes.
+There is an option of hiring software developers as separate freelance experts, but you will still be faced with the hiring hassle and a limited pool of available experts.
+The possibility of building long-term relationships will be uncertain.
+With freelance, you will usually receive just an implementer team and not active participants in your business processes.